Tamar (Lee McLeod St Clair) is an international artist from New Zealand, with roots from the Māori (Ngāi Tahu), Polynesia and Europe.

 She is a professional singer, pianist, performer, composer, arranger, recording artist, producer, vocal coach, teacher, writer, mediator, love warrior, medicine woman and director of The Golden Circle Festival.

-Tamar is one of the first pioneering New Zealand artists to combine the worlds of the Māori language (te reo) and songs (waiata) with jazz.
+She is one of the first pioneering New Zealand artists to combine the worlds of the Māori language and songs (te reo / waiata) with jazz (current social music).

-Her music has received air play on Radio 3, National Radio of Spain and Concert National Radio of New Zealand.
+Her music has reached the air on Radio 3, National Radio of Spain and Concert National Radio of New Zealand.
 In 2016 Māori Television came to visit Tamar in Barcelona and featured her on the Native Affairs Programme.

-Tamar’s debut album, accompanied by many musicians from around the world.
-Recorded and mixed at Sono Records in Prague, Czech Republic and Blind Records in Barcelona, Spain and the Red Barn in Scotland and mastered on the grounds of Real World for CD and The Exchange for double vinyl in England, “an impressive and ambitious debut”.
+Tamar was accompanied by 40 musicians (including many friends from her travels) from 12 different countries.
+The album was recorded and mixed at Sono Records in Prague, Czech Republic; Blind Records in Barcelona, Spain and the Red Barn in Scotland.
+It was mastered on the grounds of Real World for CD and The Exchange for Double Vinyl in England.
+“An impressive and ambitious debut”.

 “Tamar’s most important attributes are those of her intelligence, her drive, her integrity and her humanity, all of which she expresses with passion through her music.

 I feel that she definitely has the potential of being ‘star material’ and of being an important ambassador of New Zealand Culture to the world.”